bparanj/crystal/electronics/components/function-generator.md

 Think of household AC like a water main (fixed, high power) and a function generator like a precise laboratory water dropper (adjustable, low power).

-Correct, a function generator cannot be used as an AC power supply for typical applications.
+A function generator cannot be used as an AC power supply for typical applications.
 Here’s why:

 1. Power Output: